Kalmat/jaaw/README.md

 This module stores no images or videos from any web site or source of any kind.
 It just uses public links to show them as your wallpaper

 The application and tray icons are... well, horrible.
 I have no graphic design capabilities at all.
 Download or design your own!
 Don't forget to place them on "resources" folder and rename them accordingly (Jaaw.ico, Jaaw.png)

+#### LINUX WARNING

+If you get this error:

+    defaultServiceProvider::requestService(): no service found for - "org.qt-project.qt.mediaplayer"

+- Install pyqt5 plugins (run this on a terminal):

+    sudo apt-get install libqt5-multimedia-plugins

+- Also install all codecs from App Store: gstreamer-qt5, gstreamer-bad, gstreamer-ugly, ubuntu-restricted-extras, gstreamer-ffmpeg